- …

 Mr. Chang is in his second year as the strings teacher at Hybla Valley ES and Mt.
 Vernon Woods ES.
 He graduated from James Madison University with a Bachelor’s Degree in Music Education.
 Mr. Chang has a private violin studio that has been running since he was in high school (11 years!), with students ranging from elementary to middle school.
 He also has been going on mission trips to other countries to teach violin and hopes to travel all parts of the world to teach others!

-Ms. Herrera Teacher
+Ms. Choi, Teacher

 Ms. McCormick, Teacher